ansible/ansible/docs/docsite/rst/user_guide/become.rst

 Be aware of the following limitations with ``become`` on Windows:

-* Running a task with ``async`` and ``become`` on Windows Server 2008, 2008 R2 and Windows 7 does not work.
+* Running a task with ``async`` and ``become`` on Windows Server 2008, 2008 R2 and Windows 7 only works when using Ansible 2.7 or newer.

 * By default, the become user logs on with an interactive session, so it must have the right to do so on the Windows host.
 If it does not inherit the